-She agreed she kept accused's passport against an eight hundred Euros (€800) loan, the accused was to satisfy by working for the family.
+She agreed she kept accused's passport against an eight hundred Euros ($\in 800$) loan, the accused was to satisfy by working for the family.

-She said there were still owed seven hundred Euros (\in 700) by accused as she had only worked to the amount of one hundred Euros (\in 100).
+She said there were still owed seven hundred Euros (\notin 700) by accused as she had only worked to the amount of one hundred Euros (\notin 100).